yhyoungyang/rails_lab_querying/README.md

 16. Get the VINs of all vehicles manufactured before the year 2000.
 17. Get the make, model, and year of all silver vehicles, ordered by year.
 18. Get the total income from all vehicles (i.e. sum of all fees that are paid).

+##### Bonus Points

+The motorcycle business is going well, so the owner is frequently sorting and filtering by vehicle category.
+Add an index on this column to make these operations faster, and make it non-nullable to ensure all vehicles are categorized.